 Mosteiro Zen Morro da Vargem, Buddhist temple in Ibiraçu, Brazil.

-The temple was founded in 1974 by monk Ryotan Tokuda and became the first Zen Buddhist center in Latin America.
-It follows the traditions of the Soto Zen school.
+The monastery was founded in 1974 by monk Ryotan Tokuda and was the first Zen Buddhist center established in Latin America.
+It follows the Soto Zen school, a tradition that traces its roots to Japan.

 The community of curious travelers